SupaxInc/data-structure-and-algorithms/README.md

 **Solution:** Uses a hashmap to store and look up the complement of each number (target - current number) to find the indices of the two numbers that add up to the target.

+## 49 - Group Anagrams

+**Brute Force:**  Sort the strings then compare each character in a string with all the other characters of other strings

+- Time Complexity: O(n ^ 2 * nlogn)
+- Space Complexity: O(n)

+**Optimized Approach:** Sort the string and add the sorted string into a hashmap

+- Time Complexity: O(n * m log m)
+- Space Complexity: O(n)

+**Most Optimized Approach:** Use a tuple of 26 length for alphabet characters as a key in the hashmap

+- Time Complexity: O(n * m)
+- Space Complexity: O(n)

+**Solution:** Create an array of 26 length to represent the alphabet and use the ascii code of letter a to get the index position of the character you are on.
+Convert the array to tuple as a key to a hashmap.

+**Unique uses:**

+- Uses defaultdict
+    - Helps optimize checking for existing keys
+    - It’ll automatically create a new key for you without check if it exists
+- Uses tuples as a key in a hashmap
+- Uses sorted: sorted_string_case_insensitive = ''.join(sorted(my_string, key=str.lower))
+    - Sorts characters in a string lexicographically

 # Pointers

 ## 125 - Valid Palindrome